Cloud-CV/EvalAI/docs/source/evaluation_scripts.md

     Example References:
     - [Habitat Benchmark](https://github.com/facebookresearch/habitat-lab/blob/b1f2d4791a0065d0791001b72a6c96748a5f9ae0/habitat-lab/habitat/core/benchmark.py): This file contains description of an evaluation class which evaluates agents on the environment.
-    -

-2. **Create a dummy agent**:
+2. **Create a starter example**:
-    The participants are expected to submit docker images for their agents which will contain the policy/network and the methods to interact with the environment.
+    The participants are expected to submit docker images for their agents which will contain the policy and the methods to interact with the environment.

     Like environment, there are a few steps involved in creating the agent:
-    1. _Create a dummy agent script_: In order to help the participants understand what your environment expects, please create a python script for a dummy/baseline/random agent and submit the agent to your challenge/environment for evaluation.
+    1. *Create a starter example script*: In order to help the participants understand what your environment expects, please create a starter agent submission and a local evaluation script in order to help the participants perform sanity checks on their code before making submissions to EvalAI.

         The `agent.py` file should contain a description of the agent, the methods that the environment expects the agent to have.

-        An example agent taken from [Habitat Rearrangement Challenge 2022](https://github.com/facebookresearch/habitat-challenge/blob/rearrangement-challenge-2022/agents/random_agent.py) that randomly picks actions given observations is shown below.

-        ```python
-        class RandomAgent(habitat.Agent):
-            def __init__(self, task_config: habitat.Config):
-                self._POSSIBLE_ACTIONS = task_config.TASK.POSSIBLE_ACTIONS

-            def reset(self):
-                pass

-            def act(self, observations):
-                return {
-                    "action": ("ARM_ACTION", "BASE_VELOCITY", "REARRANGE_STOP"),
-                    "action_args": {
-                        "arm_action": np.random.rand(7),
-                        "grip_action": np.random.rand(1),
-                        "base_vel": np.random.rand(2),
-                        "REARRANGE_STOP": np.random.rand(1),
-                    },
-                }
-        ```

-        Note that this example is specific to superclass `habitat.Agent` and the corresponding environment is `habitat-lab`'s [`Challenge`](https://github.com/facebookresearch/habitat-lab/blob/b1f2d4791a0065d0791001b72a6c96748a5f9ae0/habitat-lab/habitat/core/challenge.py#L9) which makes the agent perform actions on the environment using the `reset` and `act` methods.

-        The `agent.py` should also contain a `main()` function which either submits the agent or the action to the environment.
+        It should also contain a `main()` function or script which either submits the agent or the action to the environment.

+         that randomly picks actions given observations is shown below.

         We provide a template for `agent.py` [here](https://github.com/Cloud-CV/EvalAI-Starters/blob/master/code_upload_challenge_evaluation/agent/agent.py):